 Not seeking medical care.
 Compared to women, men are less willing to deal with medical issues.
 An estimated 40% of men get no routine care, seeing a doctor only when they have symptoms of illness or an injury.
 Many men do not regard a headache as enough of a reason to see a doctor, especially when they know other men and women who don’t seek medical care for their headaches.

 Toughing it out.
 An unfortunate byproduct of avoiding the doctor is the tendency to try to tough it out and keep functioning despite head pain by self-treating with large quantities of over-the-counter medications.
 This can lead to “medication overuse headache,” also known as rebound headache, which can sometimes be even more disabling than the original, and still underlying, migraine.

 Needing control.
 Migraine is unpredictable, and so is its timetable for treatment; it can take a while to find the right combination of medications and/or non-pharmacologic treatments that will work.
-To find the right treatment process takes time and cannot be rushed.
+To find the right treatment To find the right treatment takes time and the process cannot be rushed.
 Relinquishing the illusion of control is difficult for many men; they find it frustrating not to be able to predict which treatment will be effective, or when.

 Binary mindset.
 Migraine is a complex disorder whose treatment is often complex – rarely is it as simple as “take this pill and you’ll feel better.”
 This doesn’t sit well with many men, who have been socialized to see the world more in terms of black and white, and less in shades of gray.